-Entry: Down the trail a black bear suddenly burst from the bushes in front of me, maybe 10 feet away, and ran down the opposite direction looking back occasionally.
-A couple hikers coming the other then way made him stop, pause, and glancing at both of us, decide to lumber off into the bushes on the side of the trail.
+Entry: Down the trail, a black bear suddenly burst from the bushes in front of me, maybe 10 feet away, and ran down the opposite direction, looking back occasionally.
+A couple hikers coming the other way then way made him stop, pause, and, glancing at both of us, decide to lumber off into the bushes on the side of the trail.
 I’d estimate him at no more than 200 pounds.
 He was more afraid of me than I was of him.

 I’ve already removed two or three apps from my phone, including Backcountry Navigator, which was glitching and, frankly, doing nothing for me, but I’m still getting a warning message that I’m running out of space.
 I must be taking too many pictures.

-At about 10 o’clock tonight I saw a large light green colored orb moving quickly and silently through the sky, yet relatively low and horizontal to the ground.
-I noticed it while scanning photos then catching a sudden light out of the corner of my eye.
+At about 10 o’clock tonight, I saw a large (it appeared to be about the size of a beach ball), light green colored orb, moving quickly and silently through the sky, yet relatively low and horizontal to the ground.
+I noticed it while scanning photos, then catching a sudden light out of the corner of my eye.
 I turned my head to see it zip by in a gap.
 My immediate impression was that it was a meteor, but there was no tail.
-So a UFO to me.
+Ball lightening?
+Anyway, a UFO to me**.

 Doing my laundry this morning before the ferry comes.
 I still have to pick up my resupply box at the post office.

-Entry: What’s odd about this town is that though it’s a fairly small place with no road in or out (one can only get here by hiking, ferry or water plane) there seems to be a lot of huge diesel trucks and all kinds of cars and vehicles.
-As I wait outside for my clothes to dry in the little pubic laundry that has but one washer and dryer, the air is thick with the noxious smell of diesel and a sound like a jackhammer, which a construction worker looking for a restroom tells me is an air compressor.
-It’s beautiful place, yet the ugliest trappings of man are here too, and I have to retreat inside the laundry room to escape the horrible fumes belching out in thick grey clouds.
+Entry: What’s odd about this town is that, though it’s a fairly small place with no road in or out (one can only get here by hiking, ferry or water plane) there seems to be a lot of huge diesel trucks, and all kinds of cars and vehicles.
+As I wait outside for my clothes to dry in the little public laundry that has but one washer and dryer, the air is thick with the noxious smell of diesel and a sound like a jackhammer, which a construction worker looking for a restroom tells me is an air compressor.
+It’s a beautiful place, yet the ugliest trappings of man are here, too, and I have to retreat inside the laundry room to escape the horrible fumes belching out in thick grey clouds.

-Entry: It’s 2:15 and I’m heading down Lake Chelan on Lady of the Lake, a ferry boat.
-The seat I’m in is directly behind a window and even though it’s quite hot out today, there’s a very pleasant breeze blowing in.
+Entry: It’s 2:15 and I’m heading down Lake Chelan on the Lady of the Lake, a ferry boat.
+The seat I’m in is directly behind a window, and even though it’s quite hot out today, there’s a very pleasant breeze blowing in.
 The lake is blue/green.
-Lake Chelan is reputed by a brosure aboard to be the third deepest lake in the country at something like 1,400 + feet.
-The other two are Crater Lake and Lake Tahoe.
+Lake Chelan is reputed, by a brosure aboard, to be the third deepest lake in the country at something like 1,400 + feet.
+The other two are, Crater Lake and Lake Tahoe.
 The cruise is supposed to be a few hours long.
 The price is an affordable $24.

-Bought a burger and fried chips in Stehekin so I wouldn’t be hungry on the boat, then proceeded to knock them off of the armrest of my chair.
+Bought a burger and fried chips in Stehekin so I wouldn’t be hungry on the boat, then proceeded to knock them off the armrest of my chair.
 Everything landed face down on the ground (of course).
-I dusted the burger off and ate it anyway as I didn’t want to buy another.
-The chips I tossed.
+I dusted the burger off and ate it anyway, as I didn’t want to buy another.
+The chips, I tossed.